realAP/100-days-of-code/r1-log.md

 ### R1D1
 Started with a Telegram Bot.
 Figured out how to communicate with the bot and response to bot command.
 ### R1D2
+played with the telegram bot api
+- created template commands
+- try to connect to a weather api

 ### R1D3
 ### R1D4
 ### R1D5